MrRazamataz/old-RazBot/README.md

 # RazBot

-## Note: I update RazBot alot more than on the GitHub page.
-I will try harder to keep the page up to date with the bot, but I am quite busy sometimes.
+## Note: RazBot is due for a recode.
+Its on my list for when I have more free time.
+Some of the code displayed here is most definiely not my best work.

 A Discord bot written in discord.py
 The RazBot website can be found at https://razbot.xyz/